This blog is from a previous one from my old account and thought I should show it here!

 His 1610 counterpart has the same history but a little less smart (per shame Ultimate Marvel) but the catch is he actually sheds his “Thing” status and winds up looking human skin but with purple skin and…HOOKING UP WITH SUSAN STORM AND HAVING A DAUGHTER!!!

-*Your here, there’s nothing I fear and I know my heart will, go on!*
+* You’re here, there’s nothing I fear and I know my heart will go on!*

-That surprised me and I still can’t comprehend that but if their happy than it’s fine.
+That surprised me and I still can’t comprehend that but if they’re happy then it’s fine.
 Besides, the Ultimate universe is going down the drain this summer so…